denali-js/core/guides/quickstart.md

 Let's break down what's going on here:

 * `import ApplicationAction from './application';` - we import the `ApplicationAction` to use as our common base class.
-You could import the base `Action` class directly, but having a base class for all actions in your app is handy (and conventional).
+You could import the base `Action` class from the `denali` module directly, but having a base class for all actions in your app is handy (and the convention).
 * `respond() {` - the `respond()` method is the meat of any action.
 It defines how the action responds to an incoming request.
-* `return {...}` - you can tell Denali what kind of response to render in a few different ways.
-One is to simply return whatever value you want to respond with, which is the strategy we use here.
+* `return {...}` - you can tell Denali what to respond to a request with in a few different ways.
+Here, we directly return the object we want Denali to send as JSON.

 The end result here is an action which will always respond with the same JSON object that we saw above.